CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    >**Note: Replace the Endpoint hostname that you copied in previous task and make sure your URL end with /#/search?q=apple &  done**.

-1. The output is seen below; they block the request 403.
+1. You can see the output below, where they block the request 403..

    ![](images/a121.png)